Protecting Your eBay Account

 Here is another step eBay is taking to protect your account:

 Choose your user ID, eBay password and secret question carefully.

-Your user ID and password give you access to your eBay account.
 Your user ID is the nickname that identifies you on eBay.
 Your password is the key to your account.
 You should choose both a user ID and a password that are not related to your email address or any of your other online accounts.
 Using the same sign-in information for several online accounts means that if someone can access one of your accounts, they can access all of your other accounts as well.
 Creating a unique user ID also reduces the amount of unwelcome email you might get from other eBay members.

 If your user ID is the same, or similar to your email address, you should change your user ID. eBay users can contact you after you have changed your user ID by using the Contact an eBay Member feature.

 Beware of spoof email and websites requesting sensitive information.

 A major threat to the security of your eBay account is fake email and associated websites, called spoof email and spoof websites.
 You might also see these called phish email and phish websites.
 Both are used to get your personal and account information.

 If you get an email that looks like it's from eBay and mentions a problem with your account or requests personal information and it's not in My Messages in My eBay, it s a fake email.
 Forward suspicious emails to email@example.com or firstname.lastname@example.org.